WalletWasabi/WasabiDoc/docs/using-wasabi/BitcoinFullNode.md

 There are two ways to confirm that your Wasabi client is connected to your own full node.

 First, in the Wasabi logs.
 When downloading a block, you should see:
 `Block acquired from local P2P connection.`

 Second, by checking the connected peers inside your full node.
 Wasabi will show up as one of the connected peers while it is downloading a block.
 You can check this in the Bitcoin Core / Knots GUI, by clicking on `Window -> Peers`.
-During the periode where Wasabi is fetching a block, it will show up in the `User Agent` column.
+During the period when Wasabi is fetching a block, it will show up in the `User Agent` column.
-Alternatively, you can call the Bitcoin RPC call `bitcoin-cli getpeerinfo` and see the Wasabi client listed.
+Alternatively, you can use the Bitcoin RPC call `bitcoin-cli getpeerinfo` and see the Wasabi client listed.